scalacenter/bloop/docs/performance-guide.md

 Once you're done benchmarking, you might have no idea where to start optimizing your build, even after looking at Zipkin build traces for a few minutes.
+"Sure, typechecking takes a long time, but what can I do to fix that?" or "Can I even optimize that expensive IO task" might be questions popping up in your mind.

 That's normal, it takes time and experience to know which patterns you should be looking for.
 Don't feel daunted by the task; after all, practice makes perfect.

 In this section, I want to elaborate on a few of actionable items I've used in the past to speed up large, complicated builds using lots of advanced Scala features.
+Hopefully, these actions will speed up your build too or inspire you to get you started optimizing it.

+### Use the latest Scala version

+I cannot stress this enough, keeping up with the latest Scala version is critical to have a speedy build.

+Many of the optimizing features we add in the compiler or in Bloop are only enabled in the latest releases and need each other, so the best way to ensure your build is as fast as it can be is by upgrading to the latest Scala version.
+For example, if you are using 2.11.11 while compiler developments happens in 2.13.0, you're most likely missing out on a lot of life-quality performance improvements.

+### Use appropiate Java options

+### Tweak or change VM options

+### Reorganize your build graph

+### Watch out for long typechecking times

+### Define all macros in a single, independent project

 ###